-The plans for the new Drei Tannen nursing home in Wald included a number of highly demanding structural and design features.
-After the completion of the project planning phase, EBP helped the developers prepare the documentation for the call-to-tender for the building’s façade and a mockup of the façade.
-We also monitored construction quality at the site throughout the project execution phase.
+The plans for the new Drei Tannen nursing home in Wald included highly de-manding structural and design features.
+EBP helped the developers prepare the documentation for the call-to-tender for the building’s façade and for a mockup of the façade.

-The façade is characterized by multiple prefab and sandblasted concrete elements that narrow from top to bottom at an angle to the façade.
-These elements also include shaped lateral features.
-This made it necessary to precisely cut or adapt all of the insulation units (RF1) behind the elements to measure.
-Given the concrete elements’ unusual center of gravity, planning for the necessary suspension elements and retainers proved especially challenging.
+The rainscreen façade is characterized by multiple prefab and sandblasted concrete elements of a special mix that narrow from top to bottom at an angle to the façade and exhibit shaped lateral features.
+This made it necessary to precisely cut and adapt the insulation units (RF1) behind the elements.

 Room-high window frames in wood and aluminum with a fire-resistance rating of EI30 ensure ample natural light in the two inner courtyards.

 The project, now known as the “Rosenthal Health Center”, has been awarded the “bestarchitects24” prize in the public buildings category.